jackwilliambell/SquidSpace.js/docs/squidspace-tools.md

 ### pipeline Command

-The pipeline command manages an asset pipeline for files used during code generation and runtime.
+The pipeline command reads in a 'module' file containing JSON data meeting the Module File Specification and using the SquidSpace.js Module File extensions.
+Then, with that data, it manages an asset pipeline for files used during code generation and runtime.

 TODO: More detail with examples.